 My bad.
-We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged BC and the receipt for same.
+We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged birth certificate plus and the receipt for same.
 No go.
-They wanted his unabridged BC or a letter saying we’d applied for it.
-“But here’s the application and receipt” I protested.
+They wanted his unabridged birth certificate itself, or a letter saying we’d applied for it.
+“But here’s the application and receipt”, I protested.
 In vain.

 So its Christmas day and we’re looking for a place to stay.
 It felt kinda biblical.
 Reminded me of a story I’d heard in my youth.
 Everywhere we went was full.
 We drove on to Bhanga Nek, sandwiched between the big Kosi Bay lake and the beach.
-I’m in my element in a brand-new Avis rented 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
+I’m in my element in a brand-new Avis rented Ford Ranger 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
 Kids would rather be in a different element, truth be told.

-Lovely chalet.
-We eat and sleep (not a single mozzie!) and the next day I’m back on those wonderful sand roads, vehicle in 4H 2nd gear and easing along like a dream.
+It’s a lovely rustic chalet.
+We eat and sleep (not a single mozzie!) and the next day I’m back on those wonderful sand roads, vehicle in 4WD High Ratio 2nd gear and easing along like a dream.

 Pearls before swine.